How to Unclog a Toilet Without A Plunger or Snake

 4. How to unclog a toilet with baking soda and vinegar

-The fizzing reaction between vinegar and baking soda will hopefully break down the clog unless its very solid.
+The fizzing reaction between vinegar and baking soda will hopefully break down the clog unless it’s solid.
 Give the solution 30 minutes to work out its magic.

 5. How to unclog a toilet with a saran wrap